smikhalevski/tokenizer-dsl/README.md

 The console output would be:

 ```
-ALPHA abc at 0
+ALPHA abc at position 0
-Unrecognized token at 4
+Unrecognized token at position 4
 ```

 # Readers